World Without Waste

 KeelClip™ technology uses a sturdy cardboard roof instead of shrink foil to hold together aluminum cans sold in packs 4 and 6.
 The cover is made of recyclable cardboard, which consumers can use practically and easily.
 With an investment of more than HUF 800 million, the company reduces its plastic consumption in Hungary by almost 230 tons per year.
 The 100 percent recyclable cardboard material used for KeelClip™ packaging comes from sustainable, responsible forestry and is FSC certified, which guarantees that the marketed products meet the conditions of environmentally and socially responsible production.

 In the summer of 2019, Coca-Cola Hungary joined efforts with water management authorities and an NGO and committed to clean up Hungary's second largest river, the Tisza.
-In the course of the two-years-long Zero Waste Tisza River program, nearly 170 employees of the company have taken part in three actions with the Plastic Cup volunteers, where they have cleaned the river from a total of 7 tonnes of waste.
-Coca-Cola's global philanthropic arm, The Coca-Cola Foundation supported the programme with 250,000 USD, and as a result, nearly 80 tonnes of waste were taken out of the river in this period.
+Since the start of th Zero Waste Tisza River prorgam more than 200 employees of the company have taken part in eight actions with the Plastic Cup volunteers, where they have cleaned the river from a total of 10 tonnes of waste.
+Coca-Cola's global philanthropic arm, The Coca-Cola Foundation has donated a total of USD 400,000 (HUF 120 million) to the Természetfilm.hu Association, operating Plastic Cup since 2019.

 The Zero Waste Tisza River program gave much more than just short-term waste collection to the river and program participants: they started GPS-based tracking for waste mapping, built the first Kisköre River Saver Center and, using plastic as a useful secondary raw material, crafted prototypes of a unique Plastic Kayak.
-Based on the successes of the last years, the program has earned its next phase and another $150,000 grant, thus the Tisza clean-up and education program can continue for another full year from September 2021.
-In this next phase, the goal is to execute programs that can reach significant behaviour change at the source of the river Tisza, to get closer to the sources of the problem and to find a long-term solution.
+In the framework of the program, Platic Cup experts and external specialists developed a mobile water purifying container will provide relevant support to improve waste collection and treatment in Subcarpathia, providing clean water and waste pollution prevention.

 BACKGROUND OF THE COLLABORATION